uc-cdis/data-portal/docs/portal_config.md

     "public": true, // optional, defaults to true.
 If false, requires user to sign in before seeing the Discovery page "features": {
       "exportToWorkspace": { // configures the export to workspace feature.
 If enabled, the Discovery page data must contain a field which is a list of GUIDs for each study.
 See `manifestFieldName`
-          "enable": boolean,
+          "enable": true,
-          "enableDownloadManifest": boolean, // enables a button which allows user to download a manifest file for gen3 client
-          "downloadManifestButtonText": string, // text to be displayed on the download manifest button "manifestFieldName": string, // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
+          "enableDownloadManifest": true, // enables a button which allows user to download a manifest file for gen3 client "downloadManifestButtonText": true, // text to be displayed on the download manifest button "manifestFieldName": "__manifest", // the field in the Discovery page data that contains the list of GUIDs that link to each study's data files.
           "documentationLinks": {
-              "gen3Client": string, // link to documentation about the gen3 client.
-Used for button tooltips "gen3Workspaces": string, // link to documentation about gen3 workspaces.
+              "gen3Client": "https://gen3-client", // link to documentation about the gen3 client.
+Used for button tooltips "gen3Workspaces": "https://gen3-workspace-docs", // link to documentation about gen3 workspaces.
 Used for button tooltips.
           }
       },
       "pageTitle": {
         "enabled": true,
         "text": "My Special Test Discovery Page"
       },
-      "guidType": "discovery_metadata" // optional, default value is "discovery_metadata", allows for displaying only select mds records on the discovery page; by changing the _guid_type on the mds records and this setting to match
+      "guidType": "discovery_metadata", // optional, default value is "discovery_metadata", allows for displaying only select mds records on the discovery page; by changing the _guid_type on the mds records and this setting to match
       "search": {
         "searchBar": {
           "enabled": true,
-          "inputSubtitle": "Search Bar", // optional, subtitle of search bar "placeholder": "Search studies by keyword", // optional, placeholder text of search input "searchableTextFields": ["study", "age", "publication"] // optional, list of properties in data to make searchable
+          "inputSubtitle": "Search Bar", // optional, subtitle of search bar "placeholder": "Search studies by keyword", // optional, placeholder text of search input "searchableTextFields": ["study", "age", "publication", "minimal_info.study_title"] // optional, list of properties in data to make searchable
                                                                   // if not present, only fields visible in the table will be searchable
         },
         "tagSearchDropdown": { // optional, config section for searchable tags